-Having regard to all relevant considerations, the Council recommends that:
+Having regard to all relevant considerations in respect of a building height variation on an 'under-sized' lot in the Special Design Area, the Council recommends that:

 - (a) the Supporting comments be UPHELD - (b) the Opposing comments be NOT UPHELD; and - (c) the re-advertised provisions in the modified Amendment No. 46 relating to a maximum 10% variation from minimum lot area and frontage to be eligible for additional building height under Development Requirement 6.1(b) in Table A of Schedule 9A, be proceeded with.